canisdibellum/G6-Mission-Inventory/README.md

 ----------------------------------------------------------

 Done:
+ x bug: Export MAC exports everything, not just items w/ MAC [1.0.1.0]
+ x Bug: Continues to Hide MAC stuff even if MAC Present in Inventory [1.0.1.0]
+	 x Maybe because it says "VoIP Phone" instead of just VoIP? {Was looking at an item list IListC that didn't exist} [1.0.1.0] x Bug: Still Exports MAC Address if nothing issued [1.0.1.0]
+ x Bug: Turn-In for Quantified Items populates field with "QTY" instead of quantity.
+[1.0.1.0]
  x Edit BuildInventory:
    x get rid of anything that messes w/ filters
    x gosub, FReset    [BuildInventory still has to build other LV's and dropdowns(/combo boxes)]